Runner in Mountain Scenery

 Embrace material innovations that will enable less waste and more durability, setting the stage for circular systems by 2030.

-Innovation lies at the heart of Under Armour (UA)—it is the foundation on which our company was built.
-We are continuing to push toward a new era of sustainability and performance-led innovation by rethinking the life cycle of our products—from design to manufacture, distribution, sale and beyond—to build a sustainable foundation for the generations that follow.
+Innovation lies at the heart of Under Armour.
+We are continuing to push toward a new era of sustainability and performance-led innovation by rethinking the life cycle of our products to build a sustainable foundation for the generations that follow.

 Product Goals